minetest-mods/minetest-mods.github.io/README.md

 The project admins reserve the right to discontinue, remove or refuse any project based on legality, content or other, at their discretion.

+The original author of the mod should be the one submitting it to the minetest-mods project.
+Only in exigent circumstances will a mod fork be allowed, and admins reserve the right to refuse mod forks at their discretion.

 Modpacks (groups of mods bundled together) are not permitted in minetest-mods, as they make management more difficult and prevent users from installing only parts of of a modpack.
 For cooperative maintenance of modpacks, see the minetest-modpacks team instead,